dokku/dokku.github.io/_posts/2018-04-24-the-dokku-experience.md

 tags: dokku interfaces
 ---

+> If you're using Dokku - especially for commercial purposes - consider donating to project development via [OpenCollective](https://opencollective.com/dokku) or [Patreon](https://www.patreon.com/dokku).
+Funds go to general development, support, and infrastructure costs.

 Dokku has historically had no way to introspect on the state of an installation.
 At one point in its history, we included a "backup" feature, which allowed users to export - and _maybe_ import - configuration and data.
 The challenge is in exposing this information in an easily parseable manner.

 ### Plumbing vs Porcelain